-A dark coloured stone, slate is a fairly durable stone commonly used for tiles in roofing, but slate can also be used for paving.
+A dark coloured stone, slate is a fairly durable stone commonly used for tiles in roofing, but slate can also be used for paving -- and is important in sustainable landscaping.

 - Slate quarries in Wales used to be massive, whilst production has reduced, it is possible to buy slate from Wales, which will reduce the environmental costs caused from transport.